Pan-Iranist Party: History

 Mohsen Pezeshkpour, the party's co-founder and leader from 1967 to 1997, represented Khorramshahr in the parliament between 1967 and 1971.
 He was an MP from 1975 to 1979 with Rastakhiz ticket.

-In 1951, Mohsen Pezeshkpour and Dariush Forouhar came to a disagreement as to how the party should operate, and a division occurred.
+In 1951, Mohsen Pezeshkpour and Dariush Forouhar came to a disagreement as to how the party should operate, resulting in a split in the party.
 The Pezeskpour faction, which retained the party name, believed in working within the system of Mohammad Reza Pahlavi.
 The Forouhar faction, which adopted a new name, Mellat Iran (Nation of Iran Party), believed in working against the system.
-Mellat Iran was far more fervently nationalist than the former party and strongly supported and was allied with the national movement of Mohammad Mossadegh, who had founded the National Front of Iran (Jebhe Melli) with other Iranian nationalist leaders.
+Mellat Iran was far more fervently nationalist than the former party, and allied itself with the national movement of Mohammad Mossadegh, who had founded the National Front of Iran (Jebhe Melli) with other Iranian nationalist leaders.

 The party was allegedly funded by the Central Intelligence Agency through TPBEDAMN.

 After the British-American sponsored coup d'etat against Mossadegh, the Shah assumed dictatorial powers and outlawed almost all political groups, including Mellat Iran and the National Front.
 The Pan-Iranist Party soon became the official opposition in the Majlis, with Pezeshkpour as Speaker.
-However, in reality, the party had very little political power and influence and its position was primarily intended to be symbolic.
-Beginning in the late 1960s, under the government of Amir Abbas Hoveyda, Iran mostly became a one-party dictatorship under the Imperial Resurrection Party (Rastakhiz).
+However, in reality, the party had very little political power and influence, and its position was primarily intended to be symbolic.
+Beginning in the late 1960s, under the government of Amir Abbas Hoveyda, Iran became a one-party dictatorship under the Imperial Resurrection Party (Rastakhiz).

-Pezeshkpour remained active in the Majlis and spoke out against British rule in Bahrain, which Iran claimed.
-He established a residence in the city of Khorramshahr, which at the time was home to some of the most exclusive neighbourhoods in Iran and also became his base of operations.
-In Khuzestan, the party was, for the first time, able to become a dominant influence, whereas in the rest of Iran, the party continued to have very little effect.
+Pezeshkpour remained active in the Majlis, and denounced British rule in Bahrain, which Iran claimed.
+He established a residence in the city of Khorramshahr, which at the time contained some of Iran's most exclusive neighbourhoods, which he went on to use as his base of operations.
+In Khuzestan, the party was able to influence local politics, despite being largely irrelevant elsewhere.